Climate and Average Weather Year Round in Loveland Colorado, United States

 The average hourly wind speed in Loveland experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.2 months, from November 15 to April 21, with average wind speeds of more than 8.6 miles per hour.
-The windiest day of the year is January 18, with an average hourly wind speed of 10.7 miles per hour.
+The windiest month of the year in Loveland is January, with an average hourly wind speed of 10.5 miles per hour.

 The calmer time of year lasts for 6.8 months, from April 21 to November 15.
-The calmest day of the year is August 19, with an average hourly wind speed of 6.5 miles per hour.
+The calmest month of the year in Loveland is August, with an average hourly wind speed of 6.5 miles per hour.

 The predominant average hourly wind direction in Loveland is from the west throughout the year.